 The Editor-in-Chief, also invites, the section editor or one of the associate editors or co-editors, based on the subject of the manuscript, to inspect the paper.

 If they determined that the manuscript is not of sufficient quality to go through the normal review process or if the subject of the manuscript is not appropriate to the journal scope, the manuscript will be rejected with no further processing.
 If the Editor-in-Chief determined that the submitted manuscript is of sufficient quality and falls within the scope of the journal, then the manuscript will go to one of editorial board members based on the subject of the manuscript, the availability of the editors, and the lack of any potential conflicts of interest with the submitting authors.
-If the editor declared that the submitted paper is of sufficient quality and falls within the scope of the Cellular, Molecular and Biomedical Reports, the manuscript will be sent to a minimum of 2 and a maximum of 4 external reviewers for peer-reviewing as double blind.
+If the editor declared that the submitted paper is of sufficient quality and falls within the scope of the Cellular, Molecular and Biomedical Reports, the manuscript will be sent to a minimum of 3 and a maximum of 5 reviewers for peer-reviewing as double blind.
+Cellular, Molecular and Biomedical Reports employs double-blind peer review process implying both reviewer and author identities are concealed from each other.

 When the reviewers submitted their reports, the editor can make one of the following editorial recommendations: